-2.4.4.2 Non-corrosive pumpage
+2.4.4.2 Non-corrosive pumpage.

 Fill pump with pumpage to the highest level possible.
-Periodically open drain the connection to drain off any moisture that may have accumulated.
+Open periodically drain connection to drain off any moisture that may have accumulated.
 Refill to highest level possible.
-Drain and inspect pump prior to start-up.
+Drain and inspect pump prior to startup.

-a) Rotate pump rotor $1^{1}/{4}$ revolutions at least once a month.
+a) Rotate pump rotor 1-1/4 revolutions at least once a month.